|

 report Culture and Creativity: the next ten years [24], it has also suggested that mini-libraries could be

+established in post offices, alongside the proposed online services.
 All this is welcome evidence of continued joining up, contributing to the ”co-ordinated strategy” for which

 the Prime Minister called in 1998.
 But much still remains to be done.
 Here are just a few of the challenges we face: